Wondering if you can make bows out of pinecones; nature's poop? Wonder no more because yes you can make bows out of pinecones. Here are a few tips.

 What ended up working the best was a design that combined rustic and a bit of modern.
 All you do is hot glue a pinecone or two onto an index card then glue twine around them to act like a frame.
 Cut away the leftover index card and you're done.

 Like with hotdogs, if one is good, two is better.

 I improved the original pinecone bow by just making it more natural looking.
 A few pinecones laying in a bed of moss.
-I picked this reindeer moss from a very remote and difficult to get to spot at the cottage, picked the bugs and twigs out, transported it home and then preserved it myself.
+I picked this reindeer moss from a very remote and difficult to get to spot at the cottage, picked the bugs and twigs out, transported it home and then preserved it myself using this method I have a tutorial on.
 I have no intention of giving this bow away.
-I’m either going to sit it on the windowsill or wear it as a hat on Christmas Eve.
+I'm either going to sit it on the windowsill or wear it as a hat on Christmas Eve.